Does everyone have to register to be eligible to vote?

 Last Day to Register by Mail - A resident mailing in a voter registration application or update of address must do so on or before the fifteenth (15th) day before the next regular or special election or primary election.

 NEW!
 Last Day to Register in Person - Local city or township clerks can accept voter registration applications up to and on Election Day.
-If registering to vote less than 15 days before an election or on Election Day, residents must visit the city or township clerk's office to be eligible to vote in that election.
+If registering to vote less than 15 days before an election or on Election Day, residents must visit the city or township clerk's office and show proof of residency (utility bill, Michigan ID with current address, etc.) to be eligible to vote in that election.

 Are there other sources of voter registration applications?